austinfinnql/qvc/README.md

 ## How it works
 - The tool listens for new `.mov` files added to a specific folder.
 Once it detects a new video, it automatically converts it to `.mp4`
+- The videos will also be significantly reduced in size.
+They'll be anywhere from 5x to 10x smaller.
+Helpful with JIRAs 30MB max file size!

 ## Setup